Alejandro Garnacho: International career

 Garnacho made his debut for the Argentina under-20 side on 26 March, when he started in a friendly match against the United States.
 He scored four goals in four appearances for the under-20 team at the 2022 Maurice Revello Tournament winning the Revelation Player and Goal of the Tournament awards.

 In March 2023, he was called up once again to the senior Argentina team for two friendly matches against Panama and Curaçao, but had to withdraw from the squad after suffering an ankle injury.
 He made his debut for the senior team on 15 June, during a friendly against Australia at Workers' Stadium, coming on as a substitute for Nicolás González during the second half of the game.

-In June 2024, Garnacho was included in Lionel Scaloni's final 26-man Argentina squad for the 2024 Copa América, going on to win the tournament.
+In June 2024, Garnacho was included in Lionel Scaloni's final 26-man Argentina squad for the 2024 Copa América.
+He appeared once in a 2–0 group stage win over Peru as Argentina went on to win the tournament.

 Style of play

 An energetic forward, Garnacho has been praised for his speed and dribbling abilities, as well as his ability to create chances and get into the box.
-He is considered one of the most promising prospects of Manchester United's academy.
-At United, he has frequently been deployed as a winger on either the left or right flank.
+He has frequently been deployed as a winger on either the left or right flank.
 United coach Mike Phelan described him as "everything that Manchester United is about" and "an intelligent player who understands his role in the team".

-His style of play has been heavily influenced by that of former United teammate Cristiano Ronaldo, whom he idolises.
+Garnacho's style of play has been heavily influenced by that of former United teammate Cristiano Ronaldo, whom he idolises.
 He frequently performs Ronaldo's iconic goal celebrations when scoring goals himself.

 Personal life

 Garnacho was born in Madrid to a Spanish father, Alex Garnacho, and an Argentine mother, Patricia Ferreyra Fernández.
 He has a younger brother named Roberto.
 His father Alex is closely associated with management firm, Leader Sports Management, who currently represent Garnacho.

-Garnacho and his girlfriend, Eva, have a son born on 4 October 2023.
+Garnacho and his ex-girlfriend, Eva, have a son who was born on 4 October 2023.